Skip to content

 Well, it’s actually a tricky genre to write in.

-When writing for children, you must adhere to the industry’s standard guidelines.
-In other words, you need to know what you’re doing … you need to play by the rules.
+If you want to do it right, adhere to the industry’s guidelines when writing for children.
+In other words, you need to know what you’re doing… you need to play by the rules.

 Some elements that pertain to playing by the rules are: